kpzhang/casflow/README.md

 ## Cite

-If you find **CasFlow** useful for your research, please consider citing us 😘:
+If you find **CasFlow** useful for your research, please consider citing us:

     @inproceedings{zhou2020exploring,
       author = {Zhou, Fan and Xu, Xovee and Zhang, Kunpeng and Liu, Siyuan and Trajcevski, Goce},